aidenlab/hello3dmcp-server/docs/cloudflare_container_deployment.md

 Before starting, ensure you have:

 - **Docker** (e.g., Docker Desktop or a compatible engine)
+  - **Important:** Make sure Docker Desktop is running before proceeding.
+On macOS, open Docker Desktop from Applications and wait until you see "Docker Desktop is running" in the menu bar.
+You can verify Docker is running with: `docker ps` (should not show an error)
 - **Wrangler CLI** (`npm i -g wrangler` or npx)
 - A **Cloudflare account** with access to the Containers beta

+**Important Account Note:** For this project, use the **Theaidenlab@gmail.com** Cloudflare account, which has access to the Containers beta.
+You can verify which account you're using with `npx wrangler whoami` and set the `account_id` in your `wrangler.jsonc` or `wrangler.toml` file accordingly.

 **Important:** Cloudflare Containers is currently in **beta**.
 If you get an "Unauthorized" error:
 1. Make sure Containers beta is enabled on your account (check Cloudflare Dashboard → Workers & Pages → Containers)